vineesh14/openfast/docs/source/user/beamdyn/theory.rst

-Since the root motion of the wind turbine blade, including displacements and rotations, translational and angular velocities, and translational and angular accelerates, are prescribed as inputs to BeamDyn either by the driver (in stand-alone mode) or by FAST glue code (in FAST-coupled mode), the reaction loads at the root are needed to satisfy equality of the governing equations.
+Since the root motion of the wind turbine blade, including displacements and rotations, translational and angular velocities, and translational and angular accelerates, are prescribed as inputs to BeamDyn either by the driver (in stand-alone mode) or by OpenFAST glue code (in OpenFAST-coupled mode), the reaction loads at the root are needed to satisfy equality of the governing equations.
 The reaction loads at the root are also the loads passing from blade to hub in a full turbine analysis.